ACA Coastal Kayak – Rough Water Skills & Trip Leader (Level 3)

 Contact: Questions or clarifications?
 Feel free to contact Lynne Andrus at River Coast.com using at info@RiverCoast.com, 512-917-0939 (cell/text) or 512-292-9968 (office).
 Registration below.
 Note that lunch is included with registration.

 Projected Tides and station information at San Luis Pass (station 8771972) available from NOAA.
-See if you can replicate the predictions that I found below for the weekend (using the 24-hour clock option).
+See if you can predict the tides for the weekend (using the 24-hour clock option).
 Find the ‘Station Home Page’ under adjacent tab ‘Station Info’ to find additional information including current weather conditions.
 What challenges and/or opportunities do you see with the predicted tides?
 How would heavy North winds or hard rains (with rivers and creeks discharging into our Galveston Bay system) disrupt planning with these predictions?